jsiegenthaler/hueget/README.md

 ## API Documentation
 For full details of the control capabilities, please see the [official Philips Hue API reference](https://developers.meethue.com/develop/hue-api/).
-An [alternative unoffical reference](http://www.burgestrand.se/hue-api/), somewhat outdated also exists.
+An [alternative unoffical reference](http://www.burgestrand.se/hue-api/), somewhat outdated, also exists.

 # Finding your Light or Group ids